jayprakash25/jayprakash25/README.md

 ## About Me

-I'm Jay, a cool developer who's been coding for a couple of years now.
+A dev who's been coding for a couple of years now.
 Building clones and portfolio projects?
-Been there, done that.
-I'm all about writing code that pays off whether it's stacking that cash💰 or just having a blast🥳.
+Child's play.
+I write code that brings in cash or just lets me have a good time.
+Cool developer at the top of my game.

 ## 🔥 Skills

-I don't limit myself to any specific tech stack.
-At the end of the day, it's all just a tool to bring my ideas to life.
-I'm a quick learner and always down to try something new.
-Here are a few things I've been playing around with lately:
+I don't limit myself to any specific tech stack - those are just tools to execute my ideas.
+I do well in core concepts that allow me to pick up any technology quickly.
+As an engineer, understanding fundamentals is key, and I've got that covered:

+Here are some areas I've been hand's-on with lately.

 - **Languages:** JavaScript, TypeScript, Python, Java
 - **Frameworks/Libraries/DB:** React, Node.js, Django, MongoDB, PostgreSQL